 If someone wishes to leave the club, other club members may purchase their shares; the club as a whole may also repurchase the exiting member’s shares.

-Our main goal is to invest in co-ops, so we limit the amount of money available each month to repurchasing an exiting member shares.
-Club members should consider investments to the club as long-term investments.
+Club members should consider investments in the club as long-term investments.
 We ask for a minimum of one year’s investment.

 How much money will members make?